Age Spots &

 Laser Treatment for Brown Spots and Sun Damage on the Hands

 Age Spots and Brown Spots In The News

-Do Men Also Receive Brown Spot Treatment?
+Do Men Also Receive Brown / Dark Spot Treatment?

 Age spots and brown spots aren’t exclusive to any one gender, because they occur for a variety of reasons.
 As a result, men also get brown spots due to age and sun exposure.
 In order to treat this, men often seek laser treatments to reduce the appearance of brown spots on their skin.